-Between authenticity and trust - marketing with depth: opportunities and risks of purpose-driven strategies
+Between authenticity and trust – in-depth marketing: opportunities and risks of purpose-driven strategies

-In recent years, thoughtful, critical and self-critical topics as part of marketing strategies have become a remarkable and effective way to create a deeper connection with the target group.
-This approach, often referred to as “purpose-driven marketing,” stands out from traditional advertising efforts and has the potential to make brands appear authentic, transparent and relevant.
+Incorporating thoughtful, critical, and self-reflective themes into marketing strategies has become a remarkable and effective method for forging a deeper connection with the target audience in recent years.
+This approach, often referred to as "purpose-driven marketing," distinguishes itself from traditional advertising and has the potential to make brands appear authentic, transparent, and relevant.
 But how exactly does this strategy work, and what are its opportunities and challenges?

 Advantages of this strategy